Polymer Clay Bead Grid Tutorial: Cross-Stitch Pixel Patterns

 Key takeaways

-1. 1Sketch the grid pattern on graph paper at finished scale first since bead diameter and grid count are linked decisions
+- 1Sketch the grid pattern on graph paper at finished scale first.
+Bead diameter and grid count are one decision, not two

-2. 2Roll matched bead diameters using a bead roller or weighed pinches so no fat bead breaks a row visually
+- 2Roll matched bead diameters using a bead roller or weighed pinches.
+One fat bead breaks the whole row visually

-3. 3Use a printed grid under a clear glass tile so row and column lines stay visible through the base slab during placement
+- 3Place a printed grid under a clear glass tile so row and column lines stay visible through the base slab while you set beads

-4. 4Press the grid in with one or two light passes of an acrylic roller and bake flat with no weight on the beads
+- 4Press the grid in with one or two light passes of an acrylic roller.
+Bake flat with no weight resting on the beads

 Decide The Grid Math Before You Roll Any Beads

 Sketch on graph paper, color in the squares for each bead color, and count how many beads you need per color.
-This sounds like overhead, but it is the only way to avoid running short on a niche color halfway through assembly.
+This sounds like overhead, but it is a practical way to make sure you do not run short on a niche color halfway through assembly.

 Roll Matched Beads, Not Approximate Ones